052223-java-angular/Phou-p1-backend/README.md

 ## Introduction

-Yield is an web application that allows a user to upload a .csv file of their trades and generate a profit and loss .csv report.
-In addition to generating a
+The backend of Yield is an api that allows a user to save and then retrieve their trade history and / or generate a profit and loss report.
+In addition to reports, the api will allow users to retrieve the data of various assets.
-.csv report, the user can view the generated results within a web-browser like Chrome.

-As part of the integration, yield will utilize the Coinmarketcap or similar API to extract past and current price data of crypto assets for calculating figures.
+In order to get the asset data, the api will utilize the CoinGecko api to extract data of the crypto assets and save this to our backend DB to serve.

-Although the app is free to use, yield may also integrate the Coinbase API for accepting crypto payment / donations for those feeling the need to donate some of those Gainz!

 ## BE User Stories